Primary Navigation Mobile

 Overview

-Alfa Romeo Stelvio Quadrifoglio side profile
+Alfa Romeo Stelvio Quadrifoglio rear driving

 What’s it like inside?

-There’s also an infotainment control wheel and while the media system has a disappointingly small 8.8-inch screen, it does work with Apple CarPlay and Android Auto – although not wirelessly.
 Note that 2023 facelift models benefit from the introduction of a high-res 12.3-inch digital dashboard display, that features several presets including the analogue Heritage mode and Race configuration.
 It doesn’t have the sheer customisation and flexibility of Mercedes-Benz or Audi rivals, yet the execution is neat and we’re big fans of the Heritage dial graphics.

 Also worth a mention are the optional Carbon Shell sports seats.
 They’re super supportive and look a million dollars – especially in an SUV.
 Just be aware that their hard backing can make it uncomfortable for those with long legs sitting in the back.
+We’d stick to the more comfortable and still supportive standard seats.

 Comfort